ioa2205/email-support-agent/README.md

 An automated email agent that uses AI to categorize, process, and respond to customer support emails.
 The agent can answer questions using a Retrieval-Augmented Generation (RAG) system, handle stateful refund requests, and classify other emails for manual review.

-## Motivation

-In many businesses, customer support teams are overwhelmed by a high volume of repetitive emails.
-This project aims to solve that problem by creating an intelligent agent that can:
-- Instantly answer common questions using a knowledge base.
-- Handle the initial steps of a refund process automatically.
-- Filter out noise, allowing human agents to focus on complex, high-value customer interactions.

 ## Features

 -   **Automatic Email Categorization**: Classifies incoming emails into `Question`, `Refund`, or `Other`.